constellation-app/constellation/Style_Guidelines.md

+## Coding Style Guidelines

 When the constellation project grows and has more contributors, it's no longer possible to just tell contributors to “follow the code formatting in the code.”
 Ostensibly, that never worked anyway.

 Here is an attempt to describe how the source code should be formatted.
-It's a collection of good practise, but will get better over time as it gets more organised.
+It's a collection of good practises, but will get better over time as it gets more organised.

 ## Indentation